JerichoGroup/isaac_core_2023/README.md

 <img src="readme_images/gimbal_angle_example.png" alt="Gimbal Angle Reference" width="500"/>

-There is always a gimbal subscriber that is subscribed to `/isaac_core/gimbal`
+There is always a gimbal subscriber that is subscribed to `/isaac_core/gimbal` that updates the gimbal angel values while "in the air".

 The isaac sim expects msgs there with values for gimbal roll, pitch, yaw, and it update the gimbal live.